grappendorf/caretaker-server/README.md

 ### Run the server on the development host

-* Install RVM for the development user
+* Install RVM for the production user
 * Install Ruby 2.3.0
 * Create a _caretaker-server_ gemset (created when you enter the project directory)
 * Install all the gems with `bundle install --without=development test`